tytydraco/yessleep/out/Where_I_come_from_we_dont_believe_in_ghosts_or_spirits_We_have_our_own_frightening_creatures_We_call_them_Jinns.md

 "Sure, you're right," I responded.

 After I finished my cigarette, I decided to leave my taxi where it was and walk home.
-I never worked the nightshift again after that night's adventure, and I never smoked weed again.

 My story quickly spread throughout the taxi driver community.
 We laughed and made countless jokes about it.
 Some have even labeled their joints "Eagle Eyes quality."